jasonotu/MAVIDS/README.md

 # MAVIDS

 *This project was a PoC and is not actively being worked on.
-It now requires some TLC to become fully operational"
+It now requires some TLC to become fully operational*

 The Micro Air Vehicle Intrusion Detection System (MAVIDS)  is a machine learning-based IDS for UAVs that use the MAVLink communication protocol.